Smartphone repair company B2X steps up expansion with Indian deal

 The Indian business is planning rapid expansion of its network of repair shops across India and the Middle East next year, B2X said.

-Besides Apple, TSS customers include Samsung Electronics (005930.KS), the world's largest phone maker, and Micromax IPO-MINF.NS, D-Link (DLIL.NS) and HCL Infosystems (HCLI.NS).
+Besides Apple, TSS customers include Samsung Electronics, the world's largest phone maker, and Micromax, D-Link and HCL Infosystems.

 B2X said that taking control of TSS also allows it to incorporate the Indian company's Internet-based cloud software for customer relationship management into its own software platform used for global supply chain management.